shumarb/learning/README.md

 # Learning

 ## Overview
-This repository contains both my explanation and code (written in **Java**) of key computer science concepts.
+This repository contains my explanation of computer science concepts, with reference to source code from the [Code](https://github.com/shumarb/code) repository.

 | Concepts                                                                                                 |
 |----------------------------------------------------------------------------------------------------------|